 September is both Prostate Health and Prostate Cancer Awareness Month.
 The prostate has gotten lots of attention in the last decade or so and is slowly being recognized as a pleasure center.
 At My Secret Luxury, we think there’s no better way to celebrate than with a little exploration and massage!
-Of course, a little Prostate 101 doesn't hurt either!
-Here’s a sex educator's guide to the prostate and prostate play:
+Of course, a little Prostate 101 doesn’t hurt either!
+Here’s the basics and a sex educator’s guide to the prostate and prostate play.

 Why Do People Enjoy Prostate Stimulation?